stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 #### Local OpenVPN Server (Scenario 1)

-If the VPN Client on your router is used as default routing (for the whole internet), you'll need to run local OpenVPN Server with TCP protocol (at port 1194) and apply the following settings.
+If the VPN Client on your router is used as default routing (for the whole internet), you'll need to run local OpenVPN Server with TCP protocol (at port 1194) and apply the following settings:

 ```text
 list ignored_interface 'vpnserver'